CY 3740 / CY 5770 - Systems Security

 in a safe environment, so that you get sick of it by the time we're

-done, and you spend the rest of your life making the world more
+done, and spend the rest of your life making the world secure.
+That last

-secure.
-That last part isn't a joke.
-Ethical hacking is
+part wasn't a joke.
+Ethical hacking is a concept you'll

-a concept you'll hear a whole lot in my class.
-Thinking like an attacker
+hear a whole lot in my class.
+Thinking like an attacker is an asset,

-is an asset, acting like one is a crime.
-If you start getting rowdy on
+acting like one is a crime.
+If you start getting rowdy on the Internet,

 Expect 10 main challenges.
 Add another 5, optional, but more